What is an Aneurysm?

 - Vasospasm: The blood vessels in the brain could narrow post the rupture of a brain aneurysm.
 This could limit blood flow to the cells, causing more damage (x).

-- Brain Damage: In most cases, a ruptured aneurysm will require emergency surgery.
+- Brain Damage: In most cases, a ruptured one will require emergency surgery.
 For brain aneurysms, surgery will be conducted only if the chance of rupture is high since brain damage is a high risk here (x, x).

 Treatment for Aneurysms